kamal-samireddi/Playwright-MS/docs/feature-mapping.md

 ## 4. Checkout Flow
 The checkout process guides users through payment and order completion, handling both signed-in and guest flows.
+It is designed for security, clarity, and accessibility, ensuring a smooth transaction experience.

-### Entry Point
+### Entry Points
 - **Source:** Shopping bag/cart
 - **URL:** Complex, parameterized (varies by session and cart contents)

 ### User Flows
+1. **Initiate Checkout**
    - User clicks "Checkout Securely" from cart
    - If signed in, redirected to payment and address entry
    - If not signed in, prompted to sign in or continue as guest

+2. **Guest Checkout**
    - Guest checkout requests email, then proceeds to payment
+   - Guest users can enter address and delivery details

+3. **Order Completion**
    - Order summary, address, delivery options, and payment methods are presented
    - Confirmation page shown after successful payment
+   - All forms and controls are accessible and provide validation feedback

 ### Key UI Elements
 - Checkout button, sign-in prompt, guest email input, address form, delivery options, payment method selector, order summary, confirmation message

 ### Expected Behaviors
 - Checkout flow is secure and user-friendly
 - All required fields must be completed before payment
 - Order confirmation is displayed after successful transaction
+- All forms and controls are accessible and provide clear validation feedback

 ### Error States
-- Missing required fields: validation errors
+- **Missing required fields:** Validation errors
-- Payment failure: error message and retry option
+- **Payment failure:** Error message and retry option
-- Out-of-stock items: notification and removal from order
+- **Out-of-stock items:** Notification and removal from order

+## 5. Navigating and Browsing

+### Overview
+This section covers how users navigate and browse the M&S e-commerce site, including menu interactions, category exploration, breadcrumb navigation, and access to key informational links.
+The navigation experience is designed for clarity, accessibility, and efficiency.

+### User Flows
+1. **Main Menu Navigation**
+   - Hover over main menu categories to reveal subcategories
+   - Click a subcategory to view its landing page
+   - Explore category landing pages with featured products and filters
+   - Browse products within a category using pagination or infinite scroll
+   - All menu interactions are accessible via keyboard and screen readers

+2. **Breadcrumb Navigation**
+   - Breadcrumbs display the user's current location within the site hierarchy (e.g., Home / Men / Men's Knitwear / Men's Jumpers)
+   - Users can click any breadcrumb to navigate back to a previous section
+   - Breadcrumbs update dynamically as users move between categories and product pages

+3. **Footer and Informational Links**
+   - Footer provides quick access to support, store information, accessibility, product recalls, and site map
+   - Delivery & Returns section includes order tracking, delivery options, guest order management, and refund policies
+   - Shopping with Us section offers links to Sparks loyalty program, FAQs, gift card balance, size guides, and sustainability initiatives
+   - More from M&S includes links to Ocado, corporate site, gifts, financial services, opticians, and careers

+### Accessibility Considerations
+- Menus and navigation elements are keyboard-accessible
+- ARIA labels and roles are used for screen readers
+- High-contrast and large-text options available in footer

+### Expected Behaviors
+- Main menu opens on hover and is responsive to touch/click
+- Breadcrumbs accurately reflect navigation path and update in real time
+- Category and landing pages load in under 200ms for optimal user experience
+- Footer links are always accessible and open in appropriate context (same tab or new tab as needed)